Republican Accountability: After the 2020 presidential election

 After the election, the lame duck president questioned the legitimacy of the results and encouraged his supporters to demonstrate in support of overturning the results.
-After the 2021 attack on the US Capitol, RVAT transitioned to RAP, assessing legislators on their willingness to support the assertions that the election results were not legitimate and their support of the January 6th event and of overturning the election results.
+After the January 6, 2021 attack on the U.S. Capitol, RVAT transitioned to RAP, assessing legislators on their willingness to support the assertions that the election results were not legitimate and their support of the January 6th event and of overturning the election results.
 In April 2021, the organization released a "GOP democracy report card" which gave 14 members of congress an A and over 100 members an F. They credited 6% of Republicans as consistently supporting democracy, with many of those retiring or losing their seats.

 Ads featuring former Trump officials

 In August 2020, former senior official in the Trump administration Miles Taylor filmed a spot, calling Trump "dangerous" and saying "What we saw week in and week out, for me, after two and a half years in that administration, was terrifying.
 We would go in to try to talk to him about a pressing national security issue—cyberattack, terrorism threat—he wasn't interested in those things.
 To him, they weren't priorities."
 Later that month another former Homeland Security staffer from the Trump administration, Elizabeth Neumann, made an ad in which she endorsed Biden and called Trump "racist" and "a threat to America."
 In September, Olivia Troye, former homeland security and counterterrorism advisor to Vice President Pence and aide to the White House Coronavirus Task Force filmed an ad endorsing Biden.